rockettheme/docs/Docs/joomla/extensions/rokquickcart/setup.md

 Introduction
 -----

 RokQuickCart is a very simple Joomla extension that is designed to make it easy to add a cart to your site.
 As with any e-commerce tool, there are some important considerations to make prior to taking this component live.
 We have added the ability to set RokQuickCart up in a sandbox mode so you can test it prior to having transactions appear on your Google or PayPal account.
-We've also explained some of the important taxing and shipping considerations below.
+We have also explained some of the important taxing and shipping considerations below.

 There are two primary areas of interest when setting up the RokQuickCart component.
 The first area is the **RokQuickCart Configuration** page which is accessible by navigating to **Admin -> System -> Global Configuration -> RokQuickCart**.
 You can also visit it by selecting **Options** within the **RokQuickCart Items Manager** which is directly accessible by navigating to **Admin -> Components -> RokQuickCart**.
 These two pages give you the ability to configure your store on the backend.